-The Forest of Doom is the third entry in the Fighting Fantasy series of gamebooks, written by Ian Lvingstone.
+The Forest of Doom is the third entry in the Fighting Fantasy series of gamebooks, written by Ian Livingstone.

-It also contains the first appearence of Yaztromo the Wizard, important background character of the series, as well as the locations of Darkwood and Stonebridge.
+It also contains the first appearance of Yaztromo the Wizard, an important background character of the series, as well as the locations of Darkwood and Stonebridge.
 Has a sequel in Temple of Terror and the battle for Stonebridge is mentioned and seen in Caverns of the Snow Witch.

 The Forest of Doom provides examples of:

-- Cow Tools: Most of the items Yaztromo has to sell which aren't potions.
-While they do have a purpose inside the forest against specific obstacles, the presence of a single path to victory makes the majority of them redundant, since you won't met the obstacles they were meant for.
+- Antidote Effect: Most of the items Yaztromo has to sell.
+While they do have a purpose inside the forest against specific obstacles, the presence of a single path to victory makes the majority of them redundant, since you won't meet the obstacles they were meant for.
 There's even one (the Rod of Water-Finding) that is never actually used no matter what route you take, and apparently is only there as a red herring.

-- Dungeon Crawling: As said above, this adventure is essentially an open-air Dungeon Crawling, with trees acting as walls and paths acting as corridors.
+- Dungeon Crawling: As said above, this adventure is essentially an open-air dungeon crawl, with trees acting as walls and paths acting as corridors.

-- Everything Is Trying to Kill You: Darkwood forest really deserve its reputation as the Forest of Doom, given the sheer amount of hostile animals and humanoids dwelling in it.
+- Everything Is Trying to Kill You: Darkwood Forest really deserves its reputation as the Forest of Doom, given the sheer number of hostile animals and humanoids dwelling in it.

-- Evil Sorcerer: Subverted with Arragon, who's dressed and acts like the stereotypical evil wizard, but in reality he's a harmless charlatan who loves to scare people into giving him their belongings.
+- Evil Sorcerer: Subverted with Arragon, who's dressed and acts like a stereotypical evil wizard, but in reality he's a harmless charlatan who loves to scare people into giving him their belongings.

-- Expy: The Fire Demon looks nearly identical to the Balrog.
+- Expy: The Fire Demon looks nearly identical to the Balrog (except maybe smaller).

-- Gonk: The strongman who owns the gauntlet of power needed for the second hammer piece doesn't wear a shirt and the way his muscles and body are depicted makes him look hideous.
+- Gonk: The strongman who owns the levitation dust needed for the second hammer piece doesn't wear a shirt and the way his muscles and body are depicted makes him look hideous.

-- I'm Dying, Please Take My MacGuffin: Bigleg tells your character to take a hammer to Gillibrand before dying from arrow wounds.
+- I'm Dying, Please Take My MacGuffin: Bigleg tells your character to take the Hammer of Stonebridge to Gillibran before dying from arrow wounds.

-- Lizard Folk: The book introduces the reptilian-like Shapechanger, as seen on the cover, this time disguised as a friendly Dwarf.
+- Lizard Folk: The book introduces the reptilian-like Shapechanger, as seen on the cover, this time disguised as a goblin.